uwejacobs/owm-weather/readme.txt

 1. Basic current weather for multiple cities.

 == Changelog ==

+= 5.1.3 =
+* added translation hooks for OpenWeatherMap condition descriptions to allow localization for more countries
+* OpenWeatherMap language will now default to the WordPress locale language and fall back to English if not available
+* fixed missing translation hooks for several labels
+* fixed date and time not being localized

 = 5.1.2 =
 * fixed translations not showing up in WordPress menu